 The eight-week class is at the core of the program.
 Through the lens of Chicago, you explore theories of social change and a range of urban issues, like housing and immigration.
-The class is taught by Northwestern professor Jody Kretzmann, an expert in community development with over 40 years of experience working in Chicago neighborhoods.
-He is often joined by high-profile guests like NPR reporter Natalie Moore, Cook County Commissioner Jesús “Chuy” García, and bestselling author Alex Kotlowitz.
+The class is taught by Liz McCabe, a faculty member from Chicago Field Studies at Northwestern.
+She is often joined by high-profile guests like NPR reporter Natalie Moore, U.S. Congressman Jesús “Chuy” García, and bestselling author Alex Kotlowitz.

 From the Classroom to the Community.